danielharrell/open-eyes-lect-2017-18/Open.md

 were really a way of being closed that merely looked open?
 What if we ourselves were enclosed in openness?

+- Make direct point: being enclosed in openness is one way to characterize what it means to be not merely aware, but *self*-aware, which imposes a boundary on openness as impassible as the parabola.

+- Perhaps put Schopenhauer quote and Wolff quote here.

+Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein of
+closedness:

+> "The world is my representation": this is a truth valid with reference to every living and knowing being, although man alone can bring it into reflective, abstract consciousness.
+If he really does so, philosophical discernment has dawned on him.
+It then becomes clear and certain to him that he does not know a sun and an earth, but only an eye that sees a sun, a hand that feels an earth;
+that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

+On this account, our open eyes are not transparent but opaque; and the world we see through them is not outside but inside, having a relation to us that is given rather than gained.

+Wolff quote here:

+- Talk of lack of self-mastery, but also of more general drift of books, involving self-mastery.
+Innocence of Freshman books, fall of Junior books.
+(Education in being closed.)

+- Perhaps use genesis story.

+- Make point about recognition.

 - Shorten what follows this, add example of Dorothea and her open heart.